Intervue/Data-structures-algorithms-for-interviews/README.md

 `this function will return non-zero value if there is end of file pointed by p. will return a zero value if end of file is not there`

+## size_t

+- is a standard in C which is used to denote unsigned lengths.
+Because length min is anyway zero which can never be signed.
+Therefore mostly when dealing with sizes or length, they are typecasted or referred as size_t datatype.
+Eg: size_t i instead of int i etc.